Modern Yoga v2.018 - Body Malfunctions

 Body malfunctions are a routine and normal part of Yoga practice and one of the benefits of practising Yoga is that as you progress, you get to hone your awareness skills to a level where you can notice your body malfunctioning in every single asana.
 But when your Yoga teacher says soothingly, “Be an interested observer of your body”, what they really mean is “Will you stop flapping your arms/legs/head around!”

 For some unknown reason, your legs will not go straight when you are lying on your back and lift them up.
 Everyone else in the class undertakes this movement with carefree abandon.
 Apparently, when you were born, you were allocated the extremely short version of hamstrings.

-In between some lovely moments of relaxation, you experience the intense pain of the front of your foot cramping as you attempt to sit back onto your heels.
+In between some lovely moments of relaxation, the teacher instructs everyone to sit back onto their heels and you experience the intense pain of the front of your foot cramping in your attempt.
 You writhe around in agony, clutching your foot and wonder if the teacher might be doing this on purpose to you after you arrived embarrassingly late for the class.